TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 `3_clean_data.R` also [cleans the credibility data](#clean-credibility-data) for the 807
 ITT participants.

+#### Exported Data on Present Repo's OSF Project

 In the end, this repo exports redacted raw CSV files for all tables in Sets A and B. It also exports clean item-level data for the demographics, credibility, BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, RR, and participant (containing the CBM and imagery prime conditions) tables for the 807 ITT participants; these clean tables are saved as a list in RDS format.
+These exported files, along with the files imported into the present pipeline, are on [this repo's OSF project](#data-on-osf).

 ### Differences